jappeace/jappeaceApplication/content/firmware-sins.md

 For example we wanted to detect if a "lift" was happening, but only got a single observation from the scanner for a two minute period.[^area-note]
-About two months ago I brought up the issue of scanner firmware.
+About two months ago I brought that the scanner firmware maybe bad.
 We thought the scanners worked at peak performance before that.
 Kind of silly looking back.
 We naively assumed we were set up for success,